5 Fascinating Facts About Vladimir Nabokov

-Nabokov was born in 1899 in Saint Petersburg, Russia, to the aristocratic family of a liberal lawyer and politician.
-Nabokov's upbringing reflected the culture and wealth of his family.
-The author was raised trilingual—the family conversed in Russian, English, and French.
+Nabokov was born on April 22, 1899 in Saint Petersburg, Russia.
+His father, Vladimir Dmitrievich Nabokov, was a liberal lawyer and politician and his mother, Yelena Ivanovna, was heiress to a gold mining fortune.
+As such, Nabokov's upbringing reflected the culture and wealth of his family.
+The future author was raised in a trilingual household where the family regularly conversed in Russian, English, and French.

-Nabokov's father, who was also named Vladimir, had a fairly successful political career during his son's childhood.
-After the defeat of the White Army in 1919, though, the family had to flee the country.
-The Nabokovs first went to England, where the sale of a single strand of his mother's pearls financed two whole years of Vladimir's study at Cambridge.
-They eventually settled in Berlin, though, where Nabokov's father remained active in the politics of the Russian exile community.
-This involvement soon proved fatal for the elder Nabokov, as he died while trying to protect former Russian foreign minister Pavel Milyukov from an assassination attempt in Berlin.
+In 1919, in the aftermath of the Russian Revolution, the family had to flee the country.
+The Nabokovs first went to England, where the sale of his mother's pearls financed two whole years of Vladimir's study at the University of Cambridge.
+The family eventually settled in Berlin, though, where Nabokov's father remained active in the politics of the Russian exile community.
+This involvement eventually proved fatal for the elder Vladimir, as he died while trying to protect former Russian Foreign Minister Pavel Milyukov from an assassination attempt in Berlin.

 Nabokov actually discovered and named several species and families of butterflies, and he also assembled a new taxonomy system that's still in use.
 What was his secret weapon in these studies?
-He investigated the butterflies' "sculpturesque" genitalia under a microscope.
+He investigated the butterflies' sculpturesque, or genitalia, under a microscope.
 His collection of dissected blue butterfly genitalia is still in Harvard's holdings.

-Nabokov and his wife, Vera, only had one child, but their son, Dmitri (b.
-1934), led quite a life in his own right, including stints as a mountaineer and professional race car drive.
-After graduation from Harvard, Dmitri turned down an offer to stay there for law school and instead launched a career as an opera singer.
-In 1961 he finally made it to the stage in a production of La Boheme in Reggio Emilia, Italy.
+Nabokov and his wife Vera only had one child—a son named Dmitri, who was born on May 10, 1934.
+Dmitri led quite a life in his own right, including stints as a mountaineer and race car driver.
+After graduating from Harvard in 1955, Dmitri turned down an offer to stay there and enter Harvard Law School so that he could instead launch a career as an opera singer.
+In 1961, Dmitri finally made it to the stage in a production of La Bohème in Reggio Emilia, Italy.

-His father arranged for the performance to be recorded.
+Vladimir arranged for his son's performance to be recorded.
 While Dmitri was good as Colline, he couldn't hold a candle to the unknown tenor who was also making his operatic debut in the role of Rodolfo.
-The tenor, Luciano Pavarotti, quickly grew to worldwide fame, and thanks to Nabokov's doting fatherhood, the world still has documentation of the revered singer's very first performance.
+That tenor, Luciano Pavarotti, quickly grew to worldwide fame.
+And thanks to the noted author of Lolita, the world still has documentation of the revered singer's very first performance.